-- A. A vacancy in the office of president shall be filled by the vice president. - B. A vacancy in the office of president-elect shall be filled by a special election. - C. A vacancy in the office of vice president or secretary-treasurer shall be filled by appointment by a majority vote of the entire remaining membership of the Board of Directors.
+- A. A vacancy in the office of president shall be filled by the vice president. - B. A vacancy in the office of president-elect shall be filled by a special election of the membership. - C. A vacancy in the office of vice president, secretary or treasurer shall be filled by appointment by a majority vote of the entire remaining membership of the Board of Directors.

-ARTICLE VHouse of Delegates
+ARTICLE V House of Delegates